The Museum’s History

 The establishment of a Museum of Byzantine and Post-Byzantine Art covering the entire west wing of the barracks was approved in 1992 and the works of remodelling the west wing into a museum space began in 2005.
 The project of setting up the permanent exhibition was incorporated into the NSRF in August 2011 and was completed in September 2016.

 The ground floor of the west wing houses the entrance to the Museum, the necessary premises for its operation (staff office, conservation workshop), as well as the Museum’s shop.
 The first floor is entirely dedicated to the Permanent Exhibition.
-The building features all necessary infrastructures to facilitate access by people with disabilities (ramps, elevator, touching exhibits, information labels and museum guide in Braille).
+The building features all necessary infrastructures to facilitate access by people with disabilities (ramps, elevator, information labels and museum guide in Braille).
 In addition, the western half of the south wing of the Barracks houses an archaeological storage room and the Museum’s Temporary Exhibition Hall.